-You are lucky–many sessions are still in need of one or two strong proposals!
-We are now beginning what we are calling the PAMLA Lightning Round: Proposals Welcome Until June 30 (Or Sessions Are Filled).
-This means that over one hundred sessions remain open to submissions.
-They will remain open until they fill, or June 30, whichever comes first.
+A few sessions are still in need of one strong proposal, but time is nearly out!
+We are now in what we are calling the PAMLA Last Call, but just until Sunday, October 17.
+This means that twelve sessions remain open to submissions.
+They will remain open for just a few more days, though, so do propose soon.
 To see which panels remain open and welcoming to proposals, go to the CFP list here.

 5.)
 When is the conference?
 Are there different dates for the in-person and virtual sessions?

-The in-person conference will take place between November 11-14, 2021, with all in-person sessions likely scheduled on Thursday and Friday, November 11 and 12.
-We are currently working with our virtual service providers to establish a firm date for the virtual sessions, but they are likely to be held on Saturday and Sunday, November 13-14, 2021.
+The conference will take place between November 11-14, 2021, with all in-person sessions scheduled on Thursday and Friday, November 11 and 12, and all virtual sessions on Saturday and Sunday, November 13 and 14.

 6.)
-If I’m not giving a paper or chairing a session at this year’s conference, do I still need to pay to attend?
+If I’m not giving a paper or chairing a session at this year’s conference, do I still need to pay in order to attend?

 Yes, you do have to pay.
 But here is some exciting news.
 If you aren’t delivering a paper or presenting, and if you are not a presiding officer or chair, you may attend the conference at a much reduced rate: the Auditor rate.
-The Auditor conference option does not include PAMLA membership for the year, and will become available in August.
+The Auditor conference option does not include PAMLA membership for the year.
 It will cost just $40 per person, and will entitle you to attend the conference.
 Remember, however, that anyone scheduled to present, preside, or chair cannot use this Auditor payment option.
 Also, current University of Nevada Las Vegas students and faculty, and University of Texas, Austin and Metropolitan State University of Denver English students and faculty who wish to attend the conference but who are not on the conference program (not presenting or chairing) may do so for free, given the generous donations of UNLV and UTA English and MSU Denver English to help support the conference.
-Simply email Executive Director, Craig Svonkin, to let him know that you would like to attend and which university you are from: email@example.com.
+So, if you are from UNLV, UT Austin, or MSU Denver, simply email Executive Director, Craig Svonkin, to let him know that you would like to attend and which university you are from: firstname.lastname@example.org.